 - Step 4: Sacrifice one finger to turn to the next page

 Alternatively, you can just put your dressing gown on backward or dive under your quilt with a flashlight and only come up for air unless absolutely necessary.
-Ultimately I would advise that you keep the epic fantasies for summer and stick to a 300 hundred pages.
+Ultimately I would advise that you keep the epic fantasies for summer and stick to 300 hundred pages.

 Getting the munchies while reading